 Democrats push Family Medical Leave Act protections

 MADISON – While family dynamics have changed significantly since the 1950's, many workplace policies haven't kept pace.
-In order to update worker protections and increase workplace flexibility, Sen. Janis Ringhand (D-Evansville) and 35 other Democratic lawmakers are pushing a bill to modernize Wisconsin’s Family Medical Leave law.
-The proposal, Senate Bill 385 (SB 385), has received broad public support but faces an uphill battle in the Republican-controlled legislature.
+In order to update worker protections and increase workplace flexibility, Sen. Janis Ringhand (D-Evansville) and Democratic lawmakers are pushing a bill to modernize Wisconsin’s Family Medical Leave law.

 “Families in Wisconsin are working harder than ever, but our laws simply haven’t kept pace with changes in the modern workplace,” said Senate Democratic Leader Jennifer Shilling (D-La Crosse).
 “Whether it’s a worker trying to care for an ailing relative or a parent needing to stay home with a sick child, we need to look at commonsense reforms that address modern workplace challenges.
 By reforming outdated policies and expanding workplace flexibilities, we can strengthen our middle class and enable businesses to be more competitive.”

-SB 385 expands coverage for workers who take leave to care for a grandparent, grandchild or sibling and creates new protections for relatives of active duty service members.
-Additionally, the proposed legislation creates new options for private sector employees to voluntarily purchase coverage through a Family Medical Leave Insurance program.
+This proposal expands coverage for workers who take leave to care for a grandparent, grandchild or sibling and creates new protections for relatives of active duty service members.
+Additionally, the proposed legislation creates new options for private sector employees to purchase coverage through a Family Medical Leave Insurance program.